_Thinking, Fast and Slow_ by Daniel Kahneman

 Money-primed people become more independent than they would be without the associative trigger.
 They persevered almost twice as long in trying to solve a very difficult problem before they asked the experimenter for help, a crisp demonstration of increased self-reliance.
 Money-primed people are also more selfish: they were much less willing to spend time helping another student who pretended to be confused about an experimental task.
 When an experimenter clumsily dropped a bunch of pencils on the floor, the participants with money (unconsciously) on their mind picked up fewer pencils.
 In another experiment in the series, participants were told that they would shortly have a get-acquainted conversation with another person and were asked to set up two chairs while the experimenter left to retrieve that person.
 Participants primed by money chose to stay much farther apart than their nonprime peers (118 vs. 80 centimeters).
 Money-primed undergraduates also showed a greater preference for being alone.

 The general theme of these findings is that the idea of money primes individualism: a reluctance to be involved with others, to depend on others, or to accept demands from others.
-The psychologist who has done this remarkable research, Kathleen Vohs, has been laudably retrained in discussing the implications of her findings, leaving the task to her readers.
+The psychologist who has done this remarkable research, Kathleen Vohs, has been laudably restrained in discussing the implications of her findings, leaving the task to her readers.

 (56) The evidence of priming studies suggest that reminding people of their mortality increases the appeal of authoritarian ideas, which may become reassuring in the context of the terror of death.